-Bread makers are somewhat difficult to find in stores right now, but we’ve tracked down several good choices that are also on sale.
+It’s gotten a bit easier to find bread makers after a scarcity earlier this year.
+We’ve tracked down several good choices that are also on sale.
 If you are looking for bread maker deals, you’ve come to the right place.
 Whether you prefer a basic, cheap bread maker or a versatile, high-tech electronic baker, we have you covered.

 Today’s best bread maker deals

 - — $62, was $68

 - Pohl Schmitt Stainless Steel Bread MachinePohl Schmitt Stainless Steel Bread MachinePohl Schmitt – $90, was $170

 - – $290, was $335